-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specific the Medicaid agency or the operating agency (if applicable).

+Service Type:

+Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute. e authority to provide the following additional service not

+Service Title:

 Communication Specialist Services

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 17 Other Services 17020 interpreter

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4: